-After starting the renaming with Bulk rename and confirming the obligatory 'Are you sure…?' query …
+Once started with Bulk rename, and confirmation of the obligatory 'Are you sure…?' query …

-… the processing can take a while.
+… the renaming process can take a while.
 During the renaming the monitoring will be completely stopped!
 This is necessary to keep everything in a consistent state.
-On completion you will receive on overview listing which and where renames have taken place:
+On completion you will receive on overview listing of which, and where renames have taken place:

 9. Host groups